 Girona is easily explored by foot and the Barri Vell (Old Quarter) – also known as the Golden Triangle – is the best place to start your journey through time.

-Girona is well-known for its medieval history, however it also has a Roman past.
+Girona is well-known for its medieval history, being one of the many medieval towns and cities in Costa Brava.
+However it also has a rich Roman past.
 The Força Vella Fortress was built by the Romans in the first century BC, which was very well protected by a defensive rampart.
 It remained unchanged until the year 1,000, and today you can still see parts of the walled fortress.

 The other fortified enclosure is the Medieval Quarter, which was an extension of the existing Roman walls in the 14th and 15th centuries.
 With newer ramparts constructed, you can also see sections of these as you get the opportunity to wander the along the city’s walled walkways.